 As a result, data is a valuable asset and the treatment of that data is not only protected in a variety of jurisdictions by a raft of legal regulations and bodies as outlined in our article, legal considerations for digital advertising, but it will also be protected against theft and other illegal use by sophisticated cyber security measures.

-An ad tech contract will typically provide clarity on data ownership, usage, compliance and who does what in terms of data governance, privacy and data protection.
-Additionally, the contract will provide clarity in terms of measures to combat data breaches, hacks and fraudulent activity.
+An ad tech contract will typically provide clarity on data ownership, usage, compliance, and who is responsible for data governance, privacy, and data protection.
+Additionally, the contract will provide clarity on measures to combat data breaches, hacks, and fraudulent activity.

 What data is typically collected in ad tech contracts?